Electricity Procurement Services: Our Strategy

 When to Buy Electricity?

-The benchmark price for electricity is established on the New York Mercantile Exchange (NYMEX), traded every business day.
+Established on trading platforms like CME, the benchmark price for electricity trades every business day.
 Every month has a distinct trading value for both on-peak oriented consumption and off-peak.
-Electricity is a futures price because prices trade for the current calendar year (and future years) beyond the current month.
+Moreover, electricity is a futures price because prices trade for the current calendar year (and future years) beyond the current month.

-How We Help Businesses Decide When to Buy Electricity
+How We Help Businesses Decide When to Do Electricity Procurement

 Because buying opportunities may present themselves months or years in advance of the end of currently effective electricity supply agreements, we: